Missionary Medical Plan Giving

 For example, through the years, they've supplied missionaries in mission fields worldwide with ministry materials ranging from eyeglasses to used greeting cards and from automotive repair parts to musical instruments.

 Thus, their impact on world evangelism has reached places around the globe.
-To you, Mom and Dad, thanks on behalf of all of the Nazarene missionaries for whom you have been supporting partners.
+I thank you, Mom and Dad, on behalf of all of the Nazarene missionaries for whom you have been supporting partners.

 -- Howard Culbertson,